 Crowdfunding encourages group donations to fund a larger project.
 If you look at sites such as GoFundMe, Indiegogo and Kickstarter, you’ll find people use crowdfunding to finance everything from independent movie projects to charitable campaigns to cash for their favorite non-profits.

 Crowdfunding lets you raise money online from all over the country or all around the world.
 The campaigns are easy to set up, and websites dedicated to crowdfunding can help you organize and even advertise your campaign.

-Today, crowdfunding is immensely popular, with more than $16 billion raised through this method in 2014.
-Nevertheless, it’s important to keep in mind that this method is not foolproof.
+Today, crowdfunding is immensely popular, but it’s important to keep in mind that this method is not foolproof.
 Crowdfunding websites take a portion of the money you raise to pay for the platform.
 In addition, local laws about crowdfunding differ.
 You’ll need to consult with an attorney to make sure you’re compliant.

 To launch a popular crowdfunding campaign, you need to put in the same effort you would with any funding option.
 This is not free money.
 Successful campaigns have the power of a celebrity or strategic marketing efforts supporting them.
-Nevertheless, the average crowdfunding campaign earns about $7,000 — enough to make a big impact on your funding goals.
+Nevertheless, you can raise enough to make a big impact on your funding goals.

 You can make items — such as keychains, dog leashes, jewelry or T-shirts — and sell them at your YMCA or daycare, at events or even online.
 If someone in your volunteer entourage knits or is crafty, homemade goods can also be a popular item to sell.
 Alternatively, you may be able to rent small machines to make personalized T-shirts, keychains or other small items for sale.
 You can even rent or buy 3-D printers to make custom designs, toys and other items.